-A submission may only be made if notice has been given by delivering it, in writing, or by electronic mail, to the Head of Democratic and Registration Services, no fewer than six clear working days (the date of the Council meeting and the date of giving Notice shall not count as clear working days) before the day of the Council meeting.
+A submission may only be made if notice has been given by delivering it, in writing, or by electronic mail, to the Head of Democratic and Registration Services, by no later than 10am on the 7th working day prior to the date of the Council meeting. (the date of the Council meeting not count)

 A question must be set out, in full, and a written summary of all points to be raised in any other form of submission must be provided.
 This will ensure that time is available to prepare advice for the meeting, an individual Councillor or the person making the submission.
-Each submission must give the name and address of the person who will make the submission at the meeting and, in the case of questions.

-must include the name, or office, of the Member of the Council to whom it is to be put.
+Each submission must give the name and address of the person who will make the submission at the meeting and, in the case of questions, must include the name, or office, of the Member of the Council to whom it is to be put.